10 suspected kidnappers arrested in Gboko – Daily Trust

-Ten suspects belonging to a notorious kidnap syndicate in Gboko area of Benue state have been arrested by troops of Operation Whirl Stroke (OPWS).
+Ten suspects allegedly belonging to a notorious kidnap syndicate in Gboko area of Benue State have been arrested by troops of the Operation Whirl Stroke (OPWS).

-Parading the suspects before newsmen in Makurdi at the weekend, the Force Commander of OPWS, Major General Adeyemi Yekini, said the suspects operated under one Shawa group.
+Parading the suspects before newsmen in Makurdi at the weekend, the Force Commander of OPWS, Major General Adeyemi Yekini, said the suspects operated under one Shawa.

-Yekini said the Shawa group were responsible for the bulk of kidnapping and other violent crimes in and around Gboko local government area of Benue state.
+Yekini said the Shawa group was responsible for most of the kidnapping and other violent crimes in and around Gboko Local Government Area of the state.

 NOMINATE AFRICAN OF THE YEAR 2019

 “You will recall that some VIPs were kidnapped in Gboko of recent.
-This 10 people were responsible for most of the kidnappings.
+These 10 people were responsible for most of the kidnapping.
 They also spread their criminal tentacles beyond Gboko into Vandeikya and parts of Cross River State,” he said.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY